 2. Types of boots

 By types of boots, we are referring to the models of the boots such as (Low Cut Boots, Mid Cut Boots and Backpacking Boots or Full Boots).
-Generally, trekking in Nepal requires walking for multiple days carrying your backpack and, in such cases, we couldn’t argue more about the importance of wearing full boot/Backpacking boots.
+Generally, trekking in Nepal requires walking for multiple days carrying your backpack and, in such cases, we couldn’t argue more about the importance of wearing full hiking boots.
 These boots have a high cut that wraps above the ankles for excellent support.
 Durable and supportive, with stiffer midsoles than lighter footwear, they are suitable for on- or off-trail travel.

 3. Best use/Activity